Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Zero-Emission Electric Vehicle Charging and Refueling Infrastructure Alignment for Public and Private Investment
+Industry Alignment for Electric Vehicle Charging and Refueling Infrastructure

-The Joint Office of Energy and Transportation (Joint Office) is your partner in government to accelerate zero-emission fueling and transportation projects and bring energy innovation to life.
-The private sector brings a wealth of expertise and real-world perspective to this space, which the Joint Office helps leverage to develop effective zero-emission fueling programs and resources.
+The Joint Office of Energy and Transportation (Joint Office) is your partner in government to accelerate alternative fueling and transportation projects and bring energy innovation to life.
+The private sector brings a wealth of expertise and real-world perspective to this space, which the Joint Office helps leverage to develop effective and efficient charging and refueling programs and resources.

 electric vehicle charging station

-Energy and transportation innovation represent a powerful opportunity for both the private and public sectors to benefit from each other’s strengths.
-We’re setting a strong foundation for the future of transportation and mobility in America by making larger and better aligned investments, together.
+Energy and transportation innovation represent a powerful opportunity for both the private and public sectors to benefit from each other's strengths.
+We're setting a strong foundation for the future of transportation and mobility in America.

 Unleashing Innovation

 The Joint Office is kick-starting vital innovations in the private sector.
 From advancing the development of common connector standards to evolving open-source software solutions and supporting electrical distribution and transmission innovation, the Joint Office is here to catalyze and help scale new mobility and energy technologies.
-In addition to funding opportunities, the Joint Office has established the standards and frameworks for the electric vehicle (EV) charging industry to innovate on a secure, interoperable foundation and move forward with confidence in the longevity of their investments.
+In addition to funding opportunities, the Joint Office has established the standards and frameworks for the electric vehicle (EV) charging industry to innovate on a secure, interoperable foundation and move forward with confidence.

 A New Model for Working With Industry

-The federal government does not build zero-emission EV charging and refueling infrastructure alone, and that’s why private sector collaboration is so crucial—and why the Joint Office is uniquely designed to accelerate that engagement.
-We cultivate knowledge, investment, and innovation from the private sector to keep our strategies grounded in practical, achievable goals that align with industry realities.
-We’ve also handled hundreds of technical assistance inquiries from the private sector to support efficient rollout of zero-emission infrastructure.
+The federal government does not build EV charging and refueling infrastructure alone, and that's why private sector collaboration is so crucial—and why the Joint Office is uniquely designed to accelerate that engagement.
+We cultivate knowledge and innovation from the private sector to keep our strategies grounded in practical, achievable goals that align with industry realities.
+We've also handled hundreds of technical assistance inquiries from the private sector to support efficient rollout of effective charging and refueling infrastructure.

 Finding Market Fit

-Government funding complements private investment, filling in gaps in the national charging network to make it easy for everyone to choose to ride and drive electric.
-Public funding can also support charging projects before the financial break-even point so companies can make investments now that will pay off in the long term—giving more people and businesses the confidence to proceed with electrification.
+Public funding can support charging projects before the financial break-even point so companies can make investments now that will pay off in the long term—giving more people and businesses the confidence to proceed with electrification.

 Research shows that most charging happens at home and work, where cars are parked for longer periods of time and energy use is more flexible.
 Public sector support for approaches such as curbside Level 2 charging is crucial to give more mobility choices to people who can't access charging at home.